radumotrescu/studious-engine/README.md

 **TODO**

 Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.

+**Creating your graphics context**

+The header need to have access to the window and render functionality is in Game.h.

+    #include <Game.h>

+Initialising the Game:

+    SE::Game::init();

+This will create your OpenGL window context and your game renderer.
+You can access the window height and window width by calling:

+    SE::Game::m_window->getHeight();
+    SE::Game::m_window->getWidth();

+**Using the Rectangle and Texture classes**

+Now, lets add something to our screen.
+What about a rectangle with a texture on it?
+First, lets include the Rectangle and Texture classes:

+    #include <Rectangle.h>
+    #include <Texture.h>

+To make a new texture, you will need to call its constructor like so, remembering that only PNG files will work.

+    SE::Texture texture("path/to/image.png");

+As in most game engines, the (0,0) coordinate is in the top left of the screen.
+Keeping that in mind, lets add a new rectangle to our screen:

+    auto rectanglePosition=SE::vec2(xCoordinate, yCoordinate);
+    auto rectangleSize=SE::vec2(width,height);
+    auto rectangleColor=SE::vec3(R,G,B); // the RGB values need to be given as values from 0.0 to 1.0, 0.0 being no color, and 1.0 being full color float priority=2 // this will set the desired priority of the rectangle, because you might want some objects to be in front of others auto rectangle=std::make_shared<SE::Rectangle>(rectanglePosition,rectangleSize,rectangleColor,texture, priority);

+Having the rectangle instantiated, we need to add it to the render draw cycle:

+    SE::Game::m_renderer->addRectangleToDrawCall(rectangle);

+You will now see your rectangle drawn on screen.

+**Enabling and using the light**

+To enable the light and configuring its parameters you will need to call these methods:

+    SE::Game::m_renderer->setLightStatus(true);

+    auto lightPosition=SE::vec2(xCoordinate, yCoordinate);
+    SE::Game::m_renderer->setLightPosition(lightPosition);

+    float lightRadius=100.0f;
+    SE::Game::m_renderer->setLightRadius(lightRadius);

+    float lightIntensity=2.0f;
+    SE::Game::m_renderer->setLightIntensity(lightIntensity);

+You can always call these methods in your game loop, being possible to make your light move and pulse.

 ## Motivation